pentagridsec/smsgate/README.rst

 - Support for API token to control API access
 - Support for Icinga/Nagios monitoring
 - Support for Munin monitoring
+- Support for sending flash SMS, useful for monitoring alerts.
 - An XML-RPC API client to interact with the service
 - Experimental SECCOMP support (may break things)